kaushalbro/solid-generator/README.md

+# Bugs:

+    1. By default, the middlware function are applied in Controller files you need to remove it manually if you dont use auth and spatie permission package

 # Sidebar Configuration Documentation

 This documentation describes how to use the `SideBar::add() OR route: localhost://sidebar`  method to create a custom sidebar configuration with multiple options, including sub-links, icons, visibility, permissions, and active routes.